Smoke control systems can save lives – but only if they’re functioning correctly.

 In his message of support, David Mowatt says: “You wouldn’t allow anyone who wasn’t suitably qualified to conduct work on gas appliances in your home, so why would you not demand the same when it comes to the specification, installation, and maintenance of your smoke control system in the workplace?”

-If you are the responsible person or company for a building you must understand that when you get a smoke control system maintained, you must check that the maintenance contractors carrying out the work are suitably qualified, have a clear scope of works and access to the parts, software and training for the system.
+If you are the responsible person or company for a building you must understand that when you get a smoke control system maintained, you must check that the maintenance contractors carrying out the work are suitably qualified, have a clear scope of works, and access to the parts, software, and training for the system.
 Additionally, it is crucial that a test log is maintained with full details of all tests carried out.
 It really is a false economy to cut corners when maintaining your smoke control system.
+Read more on the topic of maintaining smoke control systems in our Ultimate Guide to Smoke Control Maintenance.